zhang2333/light-crawler/README.md

 ```
 ### Crawler Property

-In light-crawler,requesting page is called `task`.Task will be put into task-pool and be executed in order.
+In light-crawler,requesting page is called `task`.Tasks will be put into task-pool and be executed in order.

-* `settings`: crawler's basic settings
+* `settings`: basic settings of crawler
- * `id`: crawler's id,integer or string，defalut: `null`
+ * `id`: id of the crawler,integer or string，defalut: `null`
  * `interval`: crawling interval，defalut: `0`(ms).or a random value in a range e.g.`[200,500]`
  * `retry`: retry times，defalut:`3`
  * `concurrency`: an integer for determining how many tasks should be run in parallel，defalut: `1`